commerce-agent/cap/docs/specification.md

 ### 9.2.
 Declaring Additional Custom Skills

-Merchant Agents **MAY** expose additional, custom CAP Skills or other A2A tasks not defined in this core specification by declaring them in their A2A Agent Card (within the `skills` array, as per A2A-SPEC Section 5.5.4).
+Merchant Agents **MAY** expose additional, custom CAP Skills or other A2A tasks not defined in this core specification by declaring them in their A2A AgentCard (within the `skills` array).

-*   **Client Agent Behavior:** Client Agents encountering unknown skill IDs in an Agent Card **MAY** ignore them if they are not programmed to handle them.
+*   **Client Agent Behavior:** Client Agents encountering unknown skill IDs in an AgentCard **MAY** ignore them if they are not programmed to handle them.
 *   **Merchant Agent Responsibilities for Custom Skills:** For effective discovery and utilization of custom skills, Merchant Agents **SHOULD**:
     1. Provide clear and comprehensive documentation for these custom skills.
-This documentation **SHOULD** be accessible, for instance, via the `documentationUrl` field in their `AgentCard` or provided in the skill's `description` field.
+This documentation **SHOULD** be accessible, for instance, via the `documentationUrl` field in their AgentCard or provided in the skill's `description` field.
     2. Understand that the adoption and successful use of complex or highly specialized custom skills may require direct engagement or communication with Client Agent developers or providers.
 *   **Scope in `draft-01`:** This version of CAP primarily focuses on standardizing core e-commerce operations.
-The mechanisms for broad, automated discovery and negotiation of purely custom skills beyond their declaration in the Agent Card are considered out of scope for this version and may rely on bilateral agreements or future community-developed conventions.
+The mechanisms for broad, automated discovery and negotiation of purely custom skills beyond their declaration in the AgentCard are considered out of scope for this version and may rely on bilateral agreements or future community-developed conventions.

 ### 9.3.
 Extending Standard CAP Skills